 - When to seek professional help: Travelers with diabetes who routinely inject insulin should consult their physician to adjust their insulin schedule, if necessary, prior to long flights.
-Travelers who are being treated for sleep disorders with prescription medications should discuss use of their sleep aid medications with their physician prior to travel as well.
+Travelers who are being treated for sleep disorders with prescription medications should discuss the use of their sleep aid medications with their physician prior to travel as well.

 Reference: Centers for Disease Control

-Board Certified Dermatologist Dr. Douglas Wu, MD, Ph.D, FRCPC, FAAD of Cosmetic Laser Dermatology in San Diego, Calif., shares his advice on preventing and treating sunburns.
+Board Certified Dermatologist Dr. Douglas Wu, MD, Ph.D., FRCPC, FAAD of Cosmetic Laser Dermatology in San Diego, Calif., shares his advice on preventing and treating sunburns.
 Pre-trip: Here is what to pack:

 - An SPF30 or higher sunscreen that contains physical blockers, such as zinc oxide and titanium dioxide.
 A good choice is SkinMedica’s Total Defense + Repair, which also contains antioxidants and infrared protection

-- Protective clothing, such as a broad brimmed hat to keep direct sunlight off the head and neck
+- Protective clothing, such as a broad-brimmed hat to keep direct sunlight off the head and neck